Taneshkumar90/Cyclistic_Bike_Share_A_case_study_with_Power_BI/README.md

 All the data have been strored appropriately and has been prepared for analysis, so they are ready for exploration.
 ### Key tasks

-Aggregate your data so it’s useful and accessible.
+Aggregated data to make it useful and accessible.
 Organize and format your data.
 Perform calculations.
 Identify trends and relationships.
 ### Deliverables

-A summary of your analysis
+#### A summary of My analysis:

 ### Visualise the **distribution of casual riders and member rider** by  PIE-CHART